 Our roots are in entrepreneurship (both in and out of food), small-business, and in the Slow Food movement.
 We are based in Madison, Wisconsin, USA.
 FoodWorks is currently volunteer-powered, and started in 2014.

-"First Course" is our three-week job-training program for professional kitchens, designed to provide students with the basic kitchen skills they need to get good jobs in food service.
-Upon graduation, we'll provide all students a $1000 bonus to incentivize completion and help offset their opportunity cost.
-Finally, we are committed to placing all graduates in good jobs that set them up to pursue their goals, with ongoing mentorship to support their job retention and long-term success.
+"First Course" is our three-week job-training program for professional kitchens, designed to provide un- and under-employed adult students with the basic kitchen skills, confidence, and connections they need to get good jobs in food service.
+First Course covers cooking skills, knife stills, professional kitchen basics and traditions, food safety, and soft skills like job seeking strategies and interviewing practice.
+All graduates get a $1000 bonus to incentivize completion and help offset their opportunity cost, and we are committed to guiding all graduates to curated job leads that set them up to pursue their goals and long-term success.

 First Course’s innovative curriculum has been developed in partnership with award-winning regional chefs & kitchen managers, community partners, Slow Food Madison, and an expert from the University of Wisconsin-Madison School of Education.
 We'll be open-sourcing this curriculum, making it available for other communities to use it, fork it, translate it, and otherwise tailor it to local needs.

 We are currently testing this curriculum—and our model—with four students.
 The city of Madison has provided partial funding for this test and the reporting that will follow.

 We have just finished our second class, graduating 8 students.
 In 2018 we hope to run at least 3 more classes, and are building capacity to make that happen.

 We are currently building capacity: expanding our board, professionalizing, refining our teaching and curriculum, and of course raising funds for operations.
 If you would like to support our work in training people and finding them dignified work, you can donate online: